santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Azure-Outages-&-Service-Impacting-Events/SIE-%2D-Service-Impacting-Event.md

 3. From here you can update the state, status, internal title, product family, product version, and Root Cause for **ALL** selected cases simultaneously.
 ![image.png](/.attachments/image-cc34e89f-885b-44c1-8826-febe700d718a.png)

+### Update SIE Communications

 ### Closing SIE Cases
-1. Make sure you have send out the 'Case Resolved'
+1. Make sure you have sent out the 'Case Resolved' communication for all SIE cases.
+This communication should contain this information:

-### Update SIE Communications
+"Please confirm that the issue is resolved by updating your case.
+If your issue is not resolved, please re-open your case and send any further information about the issue you are experiencing."
+2. If there are a low number of cases, wait for all customers to confirm resolution and close cases out individually.
+3. If there are a high number of cases, wait for confirmation from several customers that the issue is resolved, and follow close process at your EoD.
+4. To close, select all cases associated with your SIE, and select 'Update SIE Cases'
+5. Change Case State to 'Closed' and status to 'Resolved' as well as updating any routing information and root cause appropriately.
+6. Submit changes.

 ## Q&A